JacobGraham02/JacobGraham02/README.md

 - 👋 Hi, I’m @JacobGraham02, a 2nd year BSc.
 Computer Science student enrolled in Lakehead-Georgian's Honours Bachelor of Science in Computer Science with Computer Programming Diploma program.
 - 👀 I’m interested in ...
 Building full-stack web applications that are useful and improve the lives of others.
 - 🌱 I’m currently learning ...
-Java, C++, PHP, JavaScript,
+Java, JavaScript, Kotlin, PHP, C++,
 - 📫 How to reach me ...
 My LinkedIn profile: https://www.linkedin.com/in/jacob-graham02/

 <!---